edwelker/website/content/posts/game-7-i-think-kenny-lofton-was-out-at-second.md

     - 'second base'
 post_format: []
 ---
 From the views that you will see on all of the replays, you will see Kenny Lofton’s hand getting to the bag before Pedroia’s tag touches him.
 That I will give you.
-However, from my view point, the point at which the Indians left fielder was out was AFTER that… when his hands both came up off the bag, and I could see no part of him touching second base.
+However, from my view point, the point at which the Indians left fielder was out was AFTER that... when his hands both came up off the bag, and I could see no part of him touching second base.
 His hands shot over the base, and because he doesn’t weigh 300 pounds, his chest was not touching the bag.

 I would like to see another view, and will be the first to admit that I may be biased.
 I tried watching it on Sportscenter, but they cut away before you could see his hands leave the bag.
 Objectively, however, I believe that the umpire could have seen this, and that would be the basis of the call.
 His hand was in there first, but did he stay on the base?
 I think not.